maxbischoff/kubernetes-training-materials/README.md

 Then exec into the container using `kubectl exec -it  configmap-demo -- sh` and show the mounted config files in `/config` and the `MY_ENV_VAR` environment variable.

+## Rolling Upgrade Demo

+This Demo shows the rolling upgrade behavior of a deployment.

+Before the demo apply the demo-deployment using `kubectl apply -f rolling-upgrade/deployment.yaml`.

+To showcase the upgrade behavior, update the deployment, e.g. by running `kubectl set image deployment deployment-demo busybox=busybox:latest`.
+Then showcase the state change of the objects in the cluster using `watch -n 0.1 kubectl get po,rs -l app=deployment-demo`.
+Alternatively, you can show the events using e.g. `kubectl get events -w`.

+There are also two alternative deployment manifests in the [rolling-upgrade folder](rolling-upgrade/) for showcasing the behavior when only setting `maxSurge` or `maxUnavailable`.

 ## Troubleshooting Demo

 This Demo showcases various broken pods/deployments with different